NLnetLabs/routinator/source/manual-page.rst

               format.
 It should consist of a single object with one  member *routes*  which contains an array of objects.
-Each object describes one route announcement through its *prefix* and *asn* members which contain a prefix and originating AS number as strings, respectively.
+Each object describes one route announcement through its *prefix* and *asn* members which contain a prefix and originating AS Number as strings, respectively.

-              If the option is not provided, the input is assumed to consist of simple plain text with one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS number of originating autonomous system.
+              If the option is not provided, the input is assumed to consist of simple plain text with one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS Number of originating autonomous system.

               The following additional options are available independently of